 Against this background, the momentum behind renewables projects for C&I energy users is building across the continent.
 A few stand-out examples tell a story of ongoing liberalisation in favour of private PPAs.

 In Madagascar, the initiative at Ehoala Solar Park to create a ‘sustainable mine’ includes 14,640 solar panels generating 8MW of power during the first phase of the project.
-This effort is characterised by the adoption of responsible practices such as emission reduction, effective waste and water management, and local environmental restoration, as outlined by the project’s proponents.
+This effort is characterized by the adoption of responsible practices such as emission reduction, effective waste and water management, and local environmental restoration, as outlined by the project’s proponents.

 Innovations are also underway in financing.
 Zambia released its first green bond, the first of its kind in the region, to fund solar, wind and other renewable energy projects across the country’s copper belt.
 As well as supporting decarbonisation of energy, the bond is expected to encourage the development of capital markets in Africa, given the strong interest from investors.